Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

-However, if we consider these Weinstein manifolds as the complement of almost toric manifolds, their equivalence can be explained through a mutation.
-This provides evidence that extensions of Theorem~\ref{thm:toricWein} to almost toric manifolds can be used to reveal new Weinstein homotopies through mutations of almost toric manifolds.
-The Weinstein manifold $\mathcal{W}_{T^2,\{(1,0), (1,0)\}}$ is the complement of a divisor in $\mathbb{CP}^1\times\mathbb{CP}^1$ seen as an almost toric manifold.
-In order to show this, start with the moment polytope for $\mathbb{CP}^1\times\mathbb{CP}^1$ shown on the right of Figure~\ref{figure4}.
-Perform a nodal trade at each of the vertices $V_1$ and $V_2$ to get the basis shown on the left of Figure~\ref{ATfigure-CP1xCP1-parallel_slopes}.
-By a mutation along the $(0,-1)$ eigenray, one can get the marked point and corresponding node lying on the eigenray of slope $(0,-1)$ emanating from $V_2$ to a node and marked point ``on the other side'' so that both nodes lie on the eigenray of slope $(0,1)$ emanating from $V_1$.
-To proceed to the mutation on the basis, one can for instance keep the right half of the polytope (shaded in the picture) and transform the left half by applying the clockwise monodromy through the $(0,-1)$ eigenray.
-The clockwise monodromy matrix is $ $ and it maps the edge of the polytope of slope $(-1,0)$ to an edge of slope $(-1,1)$ and the edge of slope $(-1,-1)$ to the edge of slope $(-1,0)$ so that we get the almost toric basis polytope on the right of Figure~\ref{ATfigure-CP1xCP1-parallel_slopes}.
-Now the polytope is centered with the marked points on the same eigenray of slope $(0,1)$.
-The complement of the almost toric divisor corresponds $\mathcal{W}_{T^2, (1,0), (1,0)}$ while the almost toric divisor for the polytope on the left of Figure~\ref{ATfigure-CP1xCP1-parallel_slopes} corresponds to $\mathcal{W}_{T^2, (1,0), (-1,0)}$.
-As the mutation describe the same almost toric manifolds, this is another proof that these two handle attachements are Weinstein homotopic. \end{example}
+In fact, if we consider these Weinstein manifolds as the complement of almost toric divisors in almost toric manifolds, their equivalence can be explained through a mutation.
+The Weinstein manifold $\mathcal{W}_{T^2,\{(1,0), (1,0)\}}$ can be realized as the complement of an almost toric divisor in $(\mathbb{CP}^1\times\mathbb{CP}^1,\omega_{a,a})$ with a particular almost toric structure.
+To find this almost toric structure, we start with the standard toric moment polytope for $\mathbb{CP}^1\times\mathbb{CP}^1$ shown on the right of Figure~\ref{figure4}.
+We perform a nodal trade at each of the vertices $V_1$ and $V_2$ to get the almost toric base diagram shown on the left of Figure~\ref{ATfigure-CP1xCP1-parallel_slopes}.
+Next, perform a mutation along the $(0,-1)$-eigenray.
+This maps the marked point and corresponding node lying on the $(0,-1)$-eigenray emanating from $V_2$ to a node and marked point on the $(0,1)$ eigenray emanating from $V_1$, so that both nodes lie on the same eigenray.
+Nothing happens to the right half of the polytope (shaded in the picture) while the left half is transformed by applying the clockwise monodromy through the $(0,-1)$-eigenray.
+The clockwise monodromy matrix is $ $ and it maps the $(-1,0)$-edge of the polytope to an $(-1,1)$-edge, and the $(-1,-1)$-edge to the $(-1,0)$-edge so that we get the almost toric base polytope on the right of Figure~\ref{ATfigure-CP1xCP1-parallel_slopes}.
+Now the polytope is centered with the marked points on the same $(0,1)$-eigenray.
+The complement of the almost toric divisor is symplectomorphic to $\mathcal{W}_{T^2, \{(1,0), (1,0)\}}$ while the complement of the almost toric divisor for the polytope on the left of Figure~\ref{ATfigure-CP1xCP1-parallel_slopes} is symplectomorphic to $\mathcal{W}_{T^2, \{(1,0), (-1,0)\}}$.